-Most of us are aware of Texas Hold’em poker but Omaha is played a bit differently.
-Players having the ability to select two from four cards in their hand and three from four on the board to create a winning hand.
+Most of us are aware of Texas Hold’em poker, but Omaha is played a bit differently.
+Players have the ability to select two from four cards in their hand and three from four on the board to create a winning hand.
 That means there are many more permutations and hand combinations to choose from.

 If you couple this with the increased aggression in the game – Pot-Limit Omaha can be both absorbing and heartbreaking for the online poker player.

 The most common form of Pot-Limit Omaha played online is 6-max.
 You can find both versions played on cash tables and tournaments, but it is the cash tables that have proven to be the most popular.

 Put simply, Pot Limit Omaha is a fantastic game to play.
 However, if you are new to it, there are a few things to be mindful of to avoid heartbreak.
 Firstly, when playing preflop in Omaha the only hand you should fear when holding a pair of kings is a pair of aces.

 The likelihood of a player being dealt pocket aces in a six-max Omaha game is much lower than in a full-ring game.
 But if you are faced with a raise and a re-raise for effective stacks of 100bb or more, you will have to fold because your opponent will indeed have those aces more often than not.

 Secondly, the game of Omaha is a frenzy of action, which can lead to over-exuberance in your starting hand selection.
 You know you will get four cards and see five more on the board and assume it is impossible not to make a hand.

 Unfortunately, this way of thinking just gets you into trouble.
 You constantly end up at showdown, either second-guessing yourself or having the second-best hand more often than not.